Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 On the other hand, $f_e'$ vanishes near $r=r_1$, hence a forteriori \eqref{EqPfAsyPaleyWiener1}--\eqref{EqPfAsyPaleyWiener2} hold as well for $f_e'$ in place of $f_e''$, and hence for $f_e=f_e'+f_e''$.

 Now, when shifting the contour of the inverse Mellin transform of \eqref{EqPfAsyInvMellin} down to the real line, the only potential issue are real resonances of $\cP$.
-However, since the metric $\wt g$ is a perturbation of a spherically symmetric one, we have complete control over these.
-Namely, the only real resonance is $\sigma=0$, and $\wh\cP(\sigma)^{-1}$ has a simple pole of rank $1$ there, with $\ker\wh\cP(0)$ consisting of multiples of the characteristic function $1_{\{r>r_1\}}$.
+However, since the metric $\wt g$ is a perturbation of a spherically symmetric one, it is easy to see that there are none.
 Indeed, due to Lemma~\ref{LemmaPfSolAbsence}, every real resonance must be visible in $(r_2-\delta,r_3+\delta)$ already, i.e.\ the rank of the resonance is equal to the rank of the pole of $R\circ\wh\cP(\sigma)^{-1}\circ E$, where $E\colon\CIc((r_2-\delta,r_3+\delta))\hookrightarrow \CI(X)$ denotes extension by $0$, and $R\colon\CI(X)\to\CI((r_2-\delta,r_3+\delta))$ is the restriction map.
-But then by the arguments of \cite[\S4]{HintzVasyKdsFormResonances}, which apply in the spherically symmetric case, specifically to Schwarzschild--de Sitter metrics and modified Reissner--Nordstr\"om metrics $\wt g$, the only such resonance is the zero resonance as stated, and this persists under small perturbations of the metric in the region $r_2-\delta\leq r\leq r_3+\delta$.
-Let us thus write
+But then the integration by parts arguments of \cite[\S4]{HintzVasyKdsFormResonances}, which apply in the spherically symmetric case, specifically to Schwarzschild--de Sitter metrics and modified Reissner--Nordstr\"om metrics $\wt g$, and the non-negativity of the potential $V\not\equiv 0$ imply that the latter operator family has no poles in $\Im\sigma\geq 0$; this persists for small perturbations of the metric in the region $r_2-\delta\leq r\leq r_3+\delta$.
+Thus, $\wh\cP(\sigma)^{-1}$ is holomorphic in a strip around the real axis.